 “Workers accessing an air conditioning plant from a hatch.
 The distance to the plant is 50m.
 The most direct route takes workers past 3 fall zones and the plant is situated 1.5m from the edge of the roof.
-We would recommend a design which incorporated a walkway system which either avoids all fall zones or combines with a hand rail to protect the fall zone.
-Once at the plant we would install a hand railing system along the edge of the roof which protects the workers while accessing the plant.
+We would recommend a design which incorporated a walkway system which either avoids all fall zones or combines with a permanent guard rail to protect against the fall zone.
+Once at the plant we would install a guard railing system along the edge of the roof which protects the workers while accessing the plant.
 The walkway gives a set path of access which is not only safe but also protects the roof from damage.
 Walkway allows access to the plant faster while reducing the risk of ankle injuries to workers.
 Part of the buildings site induction will now state that workers are not to leave the walkway at any time.“

 Hand Rail or Guard Rail?
 Which One Is It?

 Most people will use the term Hand Rail and Guard Rail thinking it is the same thing.
 But it actually isn’t.
 They are two different types of systems and are defined in the Australian Standard AS1657:2018 – Fixed platforms, walkways, stairways and ladders – Design, construction and installation.